EspressoSystems/timeboost-contracts/README.md

 ```

 ### Integration Testing
-For testing contract interactions from Rust code, see the [timeboost-contract README](../timeboost-contract/README.md).
+For testing contract interactions from Rust code, see the [timeboost-contract README](https://github.com/EspressoSystems/timeboost/tree/main/timeboost-contract/README.md) in the Rust repository.

 ## Deployment

 You can deploy to a local anvil network (as done in the test), a fork of a real network, a testnet network (e.g. Ethereum Sepolia) or a mainnet (e.g. Ethereum Mainnet).

-### Quick Start
+### Quick Start (Local Testing)

 1. **Set up your environment:**
    ```bash